bradcar/MicroPython_BMPxxx/README.md

 * ~~fix IIR filters for bmp585 & bmp581 - currently tries to set IIR when running (but this is ignored), need to change code to go into STANDBY power modem and then update, then return to previous power mode.~~
 * double check IIR filters to make sure limited to correct values for bmp390, note can update IIR on bmp390 on the fly.
 * started to add code for bmp280 (going down sensor rabit hole...), untested awaiting sensor
-* IIR the same for pressure and temperature, this simplifies control and is like bmp280 & bmp390 sensors, but takes away flexibility for newer bmp585 & bmp581 sensors.
+* IIR code for  bmp585 & bmp581 uses the same IIR for pressure and temperature, this simplifies control and is like bmp280 & bmp390 sensors, but takes away flexibility for newer sensors.
-* added bmp.config to print out all major variables & settings, should this stay?
+* added bmp.config to print out all major variables & settings, open question: should this stay?